chaoss/website/CHAOSScon/2027Europe/event_info.md

 **Address:** Rue de la Madeleine 51, 1000 Bruxelles, Belgium

-There is a floor plan of the venue on the [Schedule and Speakers](https://chaoss.community/chaosscon-2027-eu/program/) page.
+There is a floor plan of the venue on the [Venue and Travel](https://chaoss.community/chaosscon-2027-eu/venue-and-travel/) page.

 ### 🕐 When